High Surf Advisory issued for Northern Arctic Coast by NWS - NewsBreak

 Winter Weather Advisory issued for St Lawrence Island and Bering Strait Coast by NWS

-Effective: 2022-11-20 13:43:00 AKST Expires: 2022-11-21 18:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: St Lawrence Island and Bering Strait Coast WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM AKST MONDAY * WHAT...Snow and blowing snow occurring.
-Total snow accumulations of 4 to 6 inches.
+Effective: 2022-11-21 23:54:00 AKST Expires: 2022-11-22 12:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: St Lawrence Island and Bering Strait Coast WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL NOON AKST TUESDAY * WHAT...Snow and blowing snow occurring.
+Additional snow accumulations of 2 to 4 inches.
 Visibility reduced to one half mile or less at times in blowing snow.
-Winds gusting as high as 50 mph. * WHERE...St Lawrence Island and Bering Strait Coast. * WHEN...Until 6 PM AKST Monday. * IMPACTS...Travel could be very difficult.
+Winds gusting as high as 50 mph. * WHERE...St Lawrence Island and Bering Strait Coast. * WHEN...Until noon AKST Tuesday. * IMPACTS...Travel could be very difficult.
 Areas of blowing snow could significantly reduce visibility.

 weather.gov